Last updated: 6th August 2020

 We always encourage customers to tell us straight away if they are experiencing problems paying their rent and there is a range of help available.

 We can agree affordable repayment plans and provide specialist advice on claiming benefits, maximising income and managing debt through our dedicated Debt Recovery and Welfare Benefits and Money Advice teams.

 We are continuing to charge rent as normal and you need to continue to pay your rent in full where possible.
 Paying as much as you are able to is better than paying nothing at all.
 We would encourage you to continue to do this to reduce your arrears and to avoid any action in the future.

 We realise you may need help from benefits to do this.
-You will need to make a claim to Universal Credit for help to pay your rent for the period that you are away from work.
+You may need to make a claim to Universal Credit for help to pay tour rent for her period that you are away from work.
 However, if you are already claiming Tax Credits and Housing Benefit these will stop if you make a claim for Universal Credit.
 You may wish to carry out a better-off calculation before you proceed.
 Please contact us for advice or use the Entitled to benefit calculator.

-People living in social housing affected by Coronavirus will be protected from eviction for three months in emergency legislation to be passed by the government.
+People living in social housing affected by Coronavirus will be protected from eviction after the government extended the suspension of new evictions until 23 August.
 However, any arrears will continue to increase if you don’t pay your rent and you should talk to us if you are unable to pay.
 We wish to stress that we will not charge you any interest or any fees, but your weekly or monthly rental charge will still show on your statement.